-Slain hero of French extremist attack gets posthumous honor
+Slain French attack hero honored in grand national homage

 - Bones discovered on Pacific island belong to Amelia Earhart, new forensic analysis shows VIEW

+Some 2,000 high school students and scores of police attended the Paris event that began as gendarmes sang the French revolutionary anthem the Marseillaise in the stone courtyard of the French Interior Ministry.

+The ministry’s boss, Gerard Collomb, maintained Wednesday morning that there were no “dysfunctions” in tracking Beltrame’s killer, Redouane Lakdim, who also killed three other people before he was shot dead by police.

-Speaking on France Inter, amid questions on possible failures in counterterrorism tracking, Collomb confirmed the security services were about to reduce the surveillance on the gunman, who was on a radicalization watch list.
+Speaking on France Inter, amid questions on possible failures in counterterrorism tracking, Collomb confirmed the security services were about to reduce the surveillance on Lakdim, who was on a radicalization watch list.

-But he said that all sources showed “ultimately no one thought that there would be a hasty attack” by Lakdim, a Moroccan-born French resident with dual nationality.
+He said “ultimately no one thought that there would be a hasty attack” by Lakdim, a Moroccan-born French resident with dual nationality.

 Questions have been also raised by authorities in Morocco.